 Tall Sundew is a common plant of the heathy dry forests, often growing in hard stony ground.
 The leaves have sticky insect catching hairs.
 Insects caught on the leaves are digested by the sundew.

-This sundew has sometime been considered a subspecies of Pale Sundew (i.e. as Drosera peltatata subspecies auriculata).
+This sundew has previously been considered a subspecies of Pale Sundew (i.e. as Drosera peltata subspecies auriculata).
 The differences between Pale Sundew (D. peltata) and Tall Sundew (D. auriculata) are

 |Pale Sundew||Tall Sundew||Basal rosette||Usually present||Usually absent||Habitat||Damp gullies, damp grassland||Dry or damp places||Height||Usually to 20cm high||Usually to 35cm high||Sepals||Usually hairy||Hairless|